 What is religious power?

-What feelings are brought up by that phrase?
+What feelings and thoughts are brought up by that phrase?

 Where do I feel that in my body?

-In what ways can religious power be harmful, dangerous or otherwise negative?
+In what ways can these forces be harmful, dangerous or otherwise negative?

-In what ways can religious power be healing, helpful, or otherwise positive?
+In what ways can these forces be healing, helpful, or otherwise positive?

-How could I embody this type of energy?
+How could I embody these types of energy?

-What could I do with this type of energy?
+What could I do with these types of energy?